azukimochi/loyalty-program-app/README.md

 5. In the command line, run `yarn seed` at the root.
 This will feed your MongoDB database with a default Inventory collection and User collection.
 6. In the command line, run `yarn start` at the root.
 This will start your application.
 The front-end (react) will run on port 3000 and the back-end (node.js) will run on port 3001.
 Both ports must be available for them to proxy into each other.
 As such, if your back-end ever fails, run `netstat -vanp tcp | grep 3001` in your command line at the root.
 You will see various port credentials populate in the terminal for port 3001.
 Run `kill -9 (insert PID number, or otherwise the number next to the 0 at the end)` and port 3001 should clear up.
 You can also run `netstat -vanp tcp | grep 3001` again to check that it is free.
 When the port is free, run `yarn start` at the root again to start up your application.

+## Deployed Site

+This app has also been deployed on Heroku.
+In this version, you will need to use the dummy account (login credentials are above).
+The link to the Heroku app is https://supermiles-user-portal.herokuapp.com/.

 ## Creators

 This app was created by: